seaube/vscode-clang-format/README.md

 Placeholders can also be used in the `clang-format.executable` value.
 The following placeholders are supported:

-- `${workspaceRoot}` - replaced by the absolute path of the current vscode workspace root.
 - `${workspaceFolder}` - replaced by the absolute path of the current vscode workspace.
 In case of outside-workspace files `${workspaceFolder}` expands to the absolute path of the first available workspace.